bahmutov/next-update/README.md

 ```

 A lot of NPM modules [do not have tests](http://npmt.abru.pt/), but
-at least you can judge if someone else has success going from verion X to version Y
+at least you can judge if someone else has success going from version X to version Y
 of a dependency.

 ### Use